hyprwm/hyprland-wiki/pages/Crashes and Bugs/_index.md

 These variables will enable _very_ verbose logging and it's not recommended to enable them unless debugging, as they might cause slowdowns and _massive_ log files.

+Try to reproduce your issue as fast as possible so we don't have to sift through 1 million lines of logs.

 ## Bugs

 First of all, **_READ THE [FAQ PAGE](../FAQ)_**